RickMakesThings/Templates/README.md

-# Browsers
+# Templates

-Files for different browsers I use, like UserChrome.css
+Template files for HTML emails, browser customisation and websites